OpenEvalProject/evals/manuscripts/elife-77610/v2/manuscript.md

 Taken together, lack of both Acvr1b and Tgfbr1 reduces the percentage of type IIB myofibres in TA muscle, but has only modest effects on myofibre type distribution.

-## Type IIB myofibre hypertrophy resulted in reduced SDH activity
+### Type IIB myofibre hypertrophy resulted in reduced SDH activity

 In skeletal muscle, myofibre size and oxidative capacity are inversely related, indicating that metabolism implies a size constraint (Van Der Laarse et al., 1997; van Wessel et al., 2010).
 To test whether the excessive hypertrophy within the low oxidative region of the TA muscles was accompanied by a reduction in oxidative metabolism, succinate dehydrogenase (SDH) activity and integrated SDH activity were determined.
 In Acvr1b:Tgfbr1 CKO mice SDH activity was decreased by 30% compared to that in Acvr1b CKO and control animals.
 However, the integrated SDH activity (total oxidative capacity of myofibres) in Acvr1b:Tgfbr1 CKO mice was increased by 60% compared to that in control animals.
 This suggests that while locally the total oxidative capacity in the low oxidative region of TA muscle of Acvr1b:Tgfbr1 CKO animals may be reduced, the oxidative capacity per myofibre in the low oxidative region of TA muscle of these animals was substantially increased (Figure 1H).

-## Myofibres with central nuclei and increased number of SCs were observed in TA muscle of Acvr1b:Tgfbr1 CKO mice
+### Myofibres with central nuclei and increased number of SCs were observed in TA muscle of Acvr1b:Tgfbr1 CKO mice

 Hematoxylin & Eosin (H&E) staining and embryonic myosin heavy chain (eMyHC) staining showed within TA of uninjured Acvr1b:Tgfbr1 CKO animals, regions with small myofibres with centrally located nuclei, indicating injured myofibres.
 These myofibres were eMyHC+ and surrounded by many other cells, likely a combination of SCs, fibroblasts and immune cells (Figure 1D).
 These regions with regenerating myofibres were mainly present in the low oxidative region of the TA and comprised on average 2.95% of the muscle CSA.
 These regions were almost never observed in TA of other animals ( < 0.2%) (Figure 2A).
 Similar regions with myofibres containing centrally located myonuclei were also observed in EDL (1.45% of the muscle CSA) of Acvr1b:Tgfbr1 CKO animals and not in EDL of control animals (0.08%) (Figure 2A).
 Together, these data indicate that simultaneous knockout of Acvr1b and Tgfbr1 results in spontaneous damage and regeneration.
 Spontaneous regeneration requires activation of SCs.
 In the low oxidative region of TA muscle of Acvr1b:Tgfbr1 CKO animals the number of SCs per myofibre in a cross-section was increased compared to that in control animals (Figure 2B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/77610/elife-77610-fig2-v2.jpg)

-**Figure 2.:** Acvr1b:Tgfbr1 CKO animals.(A) Regions with spontaneously regenerating myofibres (circled by yellow dash lines) with central nuclei (indicated by arrows) were particularly present in low oxidative region of TA and EDL of Acvr1b:Tgfbr1 CKO animals.
+**Figure 2.:** (A) Regions with spontaneously regenerating myofibres (circled by yellow dash lines) with central nuclei (indicated by arrows) were particularly present in low oxidative region of TA and EDL of Acvr1b:Tgfbr1 CKO animals.
 (B) Increased number of Pax7+ cells per myofibre was found in TA of Acvr1b:Tgfbr1 CKO mice.
 (C) IF staining of F4/80 (green) showed an increased number of macrophages (indicated by arrows) in TA muscle per mm2 CSA of Acvr1b:Tgfbr1 CKO mice compared to control.
 Macrophages (image with higher magnification on the left corner) were mainly located around myofibres with central nuclei.
 Scale bar = 100 µm.
 N = 5–8 mice.
 Results are presented as mean + SEM. *. p < 0.05.
 Significant differences between individual groups are indicated by lines with a *.
-Single * indicates significant difference compared to all other groups at the same time point.Figure 2—source data 1.
+Single * indicates significant difference compared to all other groups at the same time point.

 We next characterised cells surrounding the spontaneously regenerating regions in TA as being macrophages or fibroblasts.
 F4/80 staining showed that the number of macrophages per mm2 muscle CSA in Acvr1b:Tgfbr1 CKO animals was increased by 14-fold (23.7 cells/mm2) compared to that in control (1.7 cells/mm2) and Acvr1b CKO animals (1.7 cells/mm2), while in Tgfbr1 CKO animals (4.5 cells/mm2) the number of macrophages per mm2 did not differ compared to that in the other three groups (Figure 2C).

 Taken together, in TA and EDL muscles that lack both Acvr1b and Tgfbr1 regions with spontaneously regenerating myofibres were observed.
 These regions are accompanied by an increased number of SCs and macrophages.

-## Lack of both Acvr1b and Tgfbr1 in the skeletal myofibre increased Hgf expression levels and Akt/p70S6K signalling, while decreasing Trim63 expression levels
+### Lack of both Acvr1b and Tgfbr1 in the skeletal myofibre increased Hgf expression levels and Akt/p70S6K signalling, while decreasing Trim63 expression levels

 Next, we aimed to obtain insight in the mechanisms underlying the increase in Acvr1b:Tgfbr1 CKO TA mass and myofibre CSA, as well as the observed increase in SC number and regeneration regions in these muscles.
 First, we determined whether the increase in myofibre size was accompanied by accretion of myonuclei.
 Counts of myonuclear fragments in muscle cross-sections of IIB myofibres did not differ between control and Acvr1b:Tgfbr1 CKO animals.
 Moreover, in longitudinal sections no difference in length of myonuclei per myofiber was found between groups (Figure 3A), which indicates that the probability to encounter a myonucleus within a cross-section was equal between groups.
 The excessive hypertrophy of type IIB myofibres of Acvr1b:Tgfbr1 CKO mice occurred without accretion of myonuclei and caused a 70% increase in the myonuclear domain (Figure 3A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/77610/elife-77610-fig3-v2.jpg)

-**Figure 3.:** Acvr1b and Tgfbr1 on myonuclear number and signalling for protein synthesis as well as degradation.(A) No differences in myonuclear lengths were observed in longitudinal sections of TA type IIB myofibres of Acvr1b:Tgfbr1 CKO compared to control animals.
+**Figure 3.:** (A) No differences in myonuclear lengths were observed in longitudinal sections of TA type IIB myofibres of Acvr1b:Tgfbr1 CKO compared to control animals.
 This indicates that simultaneous knockout of Acvr1b:Tgfbr1 CKO did not affect the number of myonuclei per myofibre and that the myonuclear domain (i.e. cross-sectional area/ nuclei (μm2)) was almost doubled.
 Scale bar = 100 μm.
 (B) Western blot analysis for Smad2/3 phosphorylation in TA and EDL muscle.
 (C) Relative gene expression of growth factors in non-injured muscle.
 (D) Western blot analysis of phosphorylated and total Akt and p70S6K in TA muscles.
 Results are presented as mean + SEM.
 N = 5–8 mice. *: p < 0.05.
 Significant differences between individual groups are indicated by lines with a *.
-Single * indicates significant difference compared to all other groups at the same time point.Figure 3—source data 1.Figure 3—source data 2.A) P-Smad2, (C) P-Smad3 and (E) Smad2/3, (G) pan-Actin.Labelled images of (B) P-Smad2, (D) P-Smad3 and (F) Smad2/3 and (H) pan-Actin of tibialis anterior (TA) muscle in groups of control (con), Acvr1b CKO (A), Tgfbr1 CKO (T) and Acvr1b: Tgfbr1 CKO (dKO).Figure 3—source data 3.A) P-Smad2, (C) P-Smad3, and (E) Smad2/3, (G) pan-Actin.Labelled images of (B) P-Smad2, (D) P-Smad3, and (F) Smad2/3 and (H) pan-Actin of extensor digitorum longus muscle (EDL) in groups of control (con), Acvr1b CKO (A), Tgfbr1 CKO (T), Acvr1b: Tgfbr1 CKO (dKO) and positive control sample (pos).Figure 3—source data 4.A) P-AKT, (C) AKT and (E) P-p70s6k, (G) p70s6k and (I) pan-Actin.Labelled images of (B) P-AKT, (D) AKT and (F) P-p70s6k, (H) p70s6k and (I) pan-Actin of TA in groups of control (con), Acvr1b: Tgfbr1 CKO (dKO) and positive control sample (pos).
+Single * indicates significant difference compared to all other groups at the same time point.

 Phosphorylation of TGF-β type I receptor is known to activate canonical Smad2/3 signalling.
 Therefore, we examined the effects of TGF-β type I receptor knockout on Smad2/3 phosphorylation in both TA and EDL muscle (Figure 3B).
 Single knockout did not affect phosphorylated/total protein ratios for Smad2 and Smad3 in muscles of Acvr1b CKO or Tgfbr1 CKO mice, which was in line with the lack of effect on muscle size and phenotype and suggested that at least the presence of one of the two receptors was sufficient to maintain the Smad signalling.
 With regard to Smad2/3 phosphorylation in TA and EDL of Acvr1b:Tgfbr1 CKO mice, a 31% reduction was shown for phosphorylation of Smad2 in EDL while phosphorylated levels of Smads2 and 3 tended to be reduced in TA.